-The Life and Times of Whittaker, the Turkey That Stood in Traffic
+The Turkey in the Left Turn Lane

 “I don’t wax poetic about Whittaker,” Gray said.
 “I just feel like he made me slow down and appreciate something unique for while we had him.
 That was unbelievable and lovely.”

-Many people said that they still look for the turkey every time they pass through the intersection, and there’s talk of buying a commemorative statue to place there, for now the corner is quiet.
+Many people said that they still look for the turkey every time they pass through the intersection, and there’s talk of buying a commemorative statue to place there, but for now the corner is quiet.

 “You’ve got these critics who scoff and say ‘We’ve got world hunger, we’ve got ISIS, we’ve got all kinds of things going on and you’re getting all obsessed over a stupid bird?’”
 Hoxey said.
 “When you hear that, you hear a soul that is asleep.”

-Note: update: SPOTTED— Julie Beck (@julieebeck) June 16, 2017